 Several months later, after paying a hefty deposit and engaging in much email to and fro over when the work would actually happen, three other men showed up to do the pruning, chopping and chipping work.

-We had the Tree of Heaven in the shed cut off just below the roof, so the trunk can still be used inside it.
-We had the deadwood cut from the big Manitoba maple and another Tree of Heaven on the south side of the property.
+We had the Tree of Heaven in the shed cut off just below the roof, so the trunk can still be used as a pillar to hang tools and garden paraphernalia inside it.
+We had the deadwood cut from the big Manitoba maple and from another Tree of Heaven on the south side of the property.

-Now neatly pruned and reduced as a result of much scary-looking clambering about in the tree, the branches of the Manitoba maple extend elegantly upward like the crinkly fingers of a big hand reaching toward the sky.
+Now neatly pruned and reduced as a result of much scary-looking clambering about in the tree by the pruners, the branches of the Manitoba maple extend elegantly upward like the crinkly fingers of a big hand reaching toward the sky.